stucchio/Homepage/pelican/content/equal_weights.md

 Conversely, if the predictiveness of a feature is not clear, it should not be used.

-## Linear regression is hard

-An obvious question the reader might ask is why I would ever use unit-weighted regression, as opposed to the more general *linear* regression predictor.
+## Why not use machine learning (TM)?

+Anyone who read one of [the many](http://www.amazon.com/gp/product/0596529325/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0596529325&linkCode=as2&tag=christuc-20&linkId=SBLFGHS3FMO4V34J) [good](http://www.amazon.com/gp/product/0387310738/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0387310738&linkCode=as2&tag=christuc-20&linkId=XP3TXBAHMPIFWUPK) [books](http://www.amazon.com/gp/product/0387848576/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0387848576&linkCode=as2&tag=christuc-20&linkId=ME7GPF4I6NS27XDL) on machine learning can probably name several fancy machine learning techniques - neural networks, decision trees, etc. And they are probably asking why I would ever use unit-weighted regression, as opposed to one of these techniques?
+Why not use *linear* regression, rather than forcing all the coefficients to be +1?

+I'll be concrete, and consider the case of linear regression in particular.
 Linear regression is a lot like a pro/con list, except that the weight of each feature is allowed to vary.
 In mathematical terms, we represent each possible choice as a binary vector - for example:

 $$ \vec{\textrm{Elise}} = [ 0, 1, 1, 0, 1, 1, 0] $$